 The bars in the square welcome locals and tourists with a friendly flourish, and late night shopping is the norm in warm summer evenings.
 This really is a slice of Sardinian life at its very best, and will appeal to families and couples alike.

-Perhaps the best way to get around the region is to rent a car in Cagliari but there are facilities to do so in Pula itself where you can pick up or drop off your vehicle.
+Perhaps the best way to get around the region is to rent a car in Cagliari airport but there are facilities to do so in Pula itself where you can pick up or drop off your vehicle.

 The roads around the region are wonderful to drive, and this method of travel will allow you to explore the landscape, including the stunning ancient Roman town of Nora, complete with its well preserved temples and mosaic floors, and the city of Cagliari itself which is a short drive away.